 LifeTies operates two group homes in Mercer County;

-Triad House is a 24-hr residential group home program for male and female Gay, Lesbian, Bisexual, Transgendered and Questioning (GLBTQ) and GLBTQ-friendly youth, ages 14-18, who are victims of abuse, neglect and/or homelessness.
-Please contact Tamra Hooks, Triad House Program Director at email@example.com with referral questions.
+Triad House is a 24-hr residential group home program for youth ages 14-18 with emotional, medical and behavioral challenges.
+The program provides treatment for the youth and their families to achieve their goals.
+Please contact Tamra Hooks, Triad House Program Director at firstname.lastname@example.org with referral questions.

-Rainbow House is a 24-hr special needs housing program for medically fragile female adolescents, ages 12-21, who are living with Lupus, Diabetes, HIV and/or AIDS.
-Please contact Trace Bass, Rainbow House Program Director at firstname.lastname@example.org with referral questions.
+Rainbow House is a 24-hr special needs housing for female adolescents ages 12-21, who are medically fragile, pregnant, parenting or struggling with emotional and behavioral challenges.
+Please contact Vivian Harmon, Rainbow House Program Director at email@example.com with referral questions.

-LifeTies also offers a living skills and permanent supportive housing program:
+LifeTies also offers a living skills and supportive housing program: